lucasvanlierop/website/source/_posts/2017-06-25-accessing-your-docker-app-via-a-domain-name-using-traefik.md

 Træfɪk can be configured via labels, these labels can be set either as part of the container image or by an orchestration tool.
 I prefer the latter since I like decoupling in general because it allows different settings for different environments.

-At least Træfɪk needs to know the following things of your web application:
+At minimum Træfɪk needs to know the following things of your web application:

 - To which backend it belongs
 - On which domain it should be reachable from outside
 - On which port it is running
 - Via which network it can be reached

-Furthermore I choose to explicitely enable services for Træfɪk.
+Furthermore I choose to explicitly enable services for Træfɪk.
 This way Træfɪk is not bothered by containers I don't want to expose like backend applications and databases.
 Also this keeps the UI a lot cleaner.